infor-design/enterprise/src/components/about/readme.md

 The about component example by default adds the current year's copyright, and useful browser info.
 This should be useful info for support situations.
 Don't make your contents of the modal too overloaded with info.
 Also About dialogs do not need to be overly prominent in your application (for example as a splash screen).
 The typical placement is in a top level actions button menu item.

+## Testability

+- Please refer to the for further details see the [Application Testability Checklist](https://design.infor.com/resources/application-testability-checklist)

 ## Keyboard Shortcuts

 - <kbd>Esc</kbd>: If pressed while open will close the about component and return focus to the triggering element